 During the summer, many of us covet the Hollywood glow associated with a dark tan.
 And lots of girls are turning to spray tanning to avoid the negative effects of baking in the sun, one of those being an increased risk of skin cancer.

-But just this week, news outlets began reporting that spray tanning may cause cancer as well!
-So what's a girl to do?
-To help, I've listed the pros and cons of spray tanning if you are thinking about getting that beach glow.
+But a little while back, news outlets began reporting that spray tanning may cause cancer as well!
+So what’s a girl to do?
+To help, I’ve listed the pros and cons of spray tanning if you are thinking about getting that beach glow.